š This consultation closed atĀ 11:59pm onĀ 4 May 2026.

 15. Do you have any other comments on the proposed changes?

-Schools have limited resources, and without further motivation and financial support to increase their arts offer, they are unlikely to commit extra money from limited budgets to significantly boost their arts provision.
+Schools have limited resources, and without further incentives and financial support to increase their arts offer, they are unlikely to commit extra money from limited budgets to significantly boost their arts provision.

 - Funding pressures on schools have been cited as a major driver of increasingly sidelined arts opportunities for children and young people.